paldepind/composable.el/README.md

 ## Installation

+Install through MELPA with `M-x package-install composable`.
-Download `composable.el` and place it in your load path.
+Alternatively, download `composable.el` and place it in your load path.

 ```
 (require 'composable)